drmowinckels/drmowinckels.github.io/content/blog/2018/12-13-christmas-tree-in-ggplot/index.md

 ![](index_files/figure-html/unnamed-chunk-1-1.png)<!-- -->

 ## Add some fancy stuff
-This as acutally meant to alter the cone and get the distinct Christmas tree shape, but I couldn't manage the little "dips" at each branch, the wrong points kept connecting.
+This as actually meant to alter the cone and get the distinct Christmas tree shape, but I couldn't manage the little "dips" at each branch, the wrong points kept connecting.
 So it enved up with this more abstract, contemporary thing, which I actually really like!

 ```r